 Since the first United Nations peacekeeping operation (PKO), more than a million men and women have served in 71 of these operations with the aim of protecting the most vulnerable people and saving lives.
 Moreover, the United Nations provides food and humanitarian aid to 91.4 million people in 83 countries.
 In terms of health, the United Nations helps more than two million women every month to overcome complications from pregnancy and giving birth.
 They also cover the vaccination needs of 45% of the world’s children.

-Multilateralism is also working to improve many aspects of people’s daily lives (telephones, air travel, health standards).
-For example, the International Organization for Standardization (ISO) has published more than 22,000 international standards.
-ISO standards, drawn up by experts worldwide cover almost all industrial sectors including technology, food safety, agriculture and health, and ensure that products and services are safe, reliable and high quality.
+Multilateralism is also working to improve many aspects of people’s daily lives.
+For example, several United Nations specialized agencies exist, such as the International Telecommunication Standardization Union (ITU), the Universal Postal Union to ensure the free circulation of mail and certain products from the electronic commerce, the International Civil Aviation Organization (ICAO) or the International Maritime Organization (IMO).
+Moreover, multilateralism is not only the work of governments: the International Organization for Standardization (ISO) for example, a non-governmental organization, has published more than 22,000 international standards.
+These standards cover almost all industrial sectors including technology, food safety, agriculture and health, and ensure that products and services are safe, reliable and high quality.

 The multilateral system as it was conceived following the Second World War is experiencing a serious crisis.
 The idea that an international system based on rules is the best way to ensure our security and our prosperity is not easy for everyone to understand.